Billboards for Small Businesses: Costs, Advice, and Thinking Twiceby Emma Siemasko Published in Off the Ground on

 Salespeople ringing your phone off the hook?
 Waste of time and energy.
 Don’t say we didn’t warn you.

-3. Personalization is Limited
+Personalization on Billboards is Limited

 Billboards are targeted to every driver out there, which seems awesome, but your product or service is probably only for a select group, right?